 While your target blood pressure is often determined by your age and medical conditions, most doctors recommend keeping it around 120/80.

-here are several reasons people get high blood pressure and it’s normal for it to fluctuate.
+Several reasons people get high blood pressure and why it’s normal for it to fluctuate

 It’s important to understand that your blood pressure measurement will vary throughout the day; it’s normal.
 High blood pressure can develop for several reasons, including having a family history, obesity, smoking, high-salt diets, diabetes, lack of exercise and underlying kidney disease.
 Often, it can be controlled with a combination of lifestyle modifications and a variety of medications.